MegoABKM/TaskNotate/README.md

 ---

 ## ✨ Core Features

-TaskNotate is packed with features designed to keep you organized and on track.

 ### 🎯 General Features
 - **☀️ Powerful Offline Notifications**: Stay on top of your schedule with precise, scheduled reminders